-- Babies love books and music and research shows they can help your baby’s brain development, so talk, sing and read to your baby from an early age.
+- Babies love books and music, research shows they can help your baby’s brain development, so talk, sing and read to your baby from an early age.

 - Support your newborn baby by helping them settle to sleep in a caring and responsive way so as to minimise distress.

 - Babies respond well to having a routine or pattern to their day as routines make their world more predictable, but routines need to be flexible and baby-led wherever possible.

 ‘Development’ is used to describe the sequence of physical, emotional and social changes a baby is expected to achieve, while on the other hand ‘Milestones’ is a term used to describe the developmental expectations at specific time periods.
 Here’s a guideline to some ‘milestones’ you can expect from your baby between birth and three months.
 All children are different and develop at their own pace.

 - When held in as sitting position, their back is curved and their head will fall forward

 - Close their eyes to sudden light